sasbaws221/myBankApp/README.md

 ## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a  target="_blank"><b>BR20</b></a>.
+This repository contains the code of a first of its kind banking app from , <a  target="_blank"><b>BR20</b></a>.

 If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!

 ## <a name="introduction">🤖 Introduction</a>